11 Double French Manicure Ideas That Are Cooler Than The Classic

 Monochrome Tips

 Why were French tips ever white when black looks this good?
 From the almond-shaped nails to the effortlessly sophisticated onyx double tips, this nail art by Iram Shelton is simple yet striking.
-For the perfect glossy black shade, try OPI Infinite Shine in Lady in Black, £17.50.
+For the perfect glossy black shade, try OPI Infinite Shine in Black Onyx.

 Gilded Pine

-This teeny-tiny line of gold would pair perfectly with basically any nail colour, but these deep forest green tips are undeniably captivating.
+This teeny-tiny line of gold would pair perfectly with basically any nail color, but these deep forest green tips are undeniably captivating.
 Take inspiration from nail artist Amy Le.

 Open Space

-Taking negative space to the extreme by bringing the second line of colour down past the midpoint of the nail, these micro metallic lines by manicurist Megan prove that sometimes simple nail art can be the most impactful.
-Mavala Nail Colour in Cyber Silver, £6.40, will help you recreate this minimalist style at home.
+Taking negative space to the extreme by bringing the second line of color down past the midpoint of the nail, these micro metallic lines by manicurist Megan prove that sometimes simple nail art can be the most impactful.
+Red Carpet Manicure Flash Glitter Special Effect Gel Polish, will help you recreate this minimalist style at home.

 Rose Gold